What is Microsoft Defender for Cloud?

 Posture management and workload protection

-Microsoft Defender for Cloud's features cover the two broad pillars of cloud security: cloud security posture management and cloud workload protection.
+Microsoft Defender for Cloud's features covers the two broad pillars of cloud security: cloud security posture management and cloud workload protection.

 Cloud security posture management (CSPM)